confluentinc/ksql/docs/developer-guide/udf.rst

          KSQL server, including your custom UDF and UDAF functions.
 Use the DESCRIBE FUNCTION statement to display details about your custom functions.

+For a detailed walkthrough on creating a UDF, see :ref:`implement-a-udf`.

 ======================
 Creating UDF and UDAFs
 ======================